tommy8421/SerialMonitor/README.md

 Driver based serial monitor (demo &amp; driver)

 # Tips:
+1.Drier is compiled under WDK7600.16385.1
-For Microsoft Windows X64, the driver must be signed.
+2.For Microsoft Windows X64, the driver must be signed.
 For more information please see driver-releated documents.